doo/scanbot-sdk-example-react-native/README.md

 yarn ios
 ```

-If everything is set up correctly, you should see your new app running in new app running on your device.
+If everything is set up correctly, you should see your new app running on your device.

 This is not the only way to run your app — you can also run it directly from within Android Studio and Xcode respectively: